thelounge/thelounge.github.io/_guides/identd-and-oidentd.md

 ---
 layout: documentation
 title: Identify users with identd or oidentd
+description: Identifying IRC users with identd or oidentd.
 ---

 In general, and in the context of IRC, ident is a method that can be used to prove that connections are valid.